-As railroads expanded through North America, they exposed a problem of local time variation similar to that in Great Britain but on a far larger scale, since the distances between the East and West Coasts were much greater than in Great Britain.
+As railroads expanded through North America, they exposed a problem of local time variation similar to that in Great Britain but on a far larger scale since the distances between the East and West Coasts were much more significant than in Great Britain.
 For long-distance train schedules to work, different parts of the country had to coordinate their clocks.
-The first to suggest a standard time framework for the United States was Charles F. Dowd, president of Temple Grove Seminary for Women in Saratoga Springs, New York.
+Charles F. Dowd, president of Temple Grove Seminary for Women in Saratoga Springs, New York, was the first to suggest a standard time framework for the United States.
 Initially, Dowd proposed putting all U.S. railroads on a single standard time, based on the time in Washington, D.C.
 When he realized that the time in California would be behind such a standard by almost four hours, he produced a revised system, establishing four time zones in the United States.
-Dowd’s plan, published in 1870, included the first known map of a time zone system for the country.
+Dowd’s plan, published in 1870, included the country’s first known map of a time zone system.
 Not everyone was happy with the designation of Washington, D.C., as the administrative center of time in the United States.
-Northeastern railroad executives urged that New York, the commercial capital of the nation, be used instead: Many cities and towns in the region already had standardized to New York time out of practical necessity.
+Northeastern railroad executives urged New York, the nation’s commercial capital, be used instead: Many cities and towns in the region already had standardized to New York time out of practical necessity.
 Dowd proposed a compromise: to set the entire national time zone system in the United States using the Greenwich prime meridian, already in use in many parts of the world for maritime and scientific purposes.
 In 1873 the American Association of Railways (AAR) flatly rejected the proposal.

 Time System for the World